 B.E.S., Sociology/Criminal Justice, St. Cloud State University

 M.S., Criminal Justice, St. Cloud State University

 Greg Cady began his teaching career in 2004 as an adjunct instructor at the college with acceptance of a full-time position in 2007.
 He has dedicated nearly eighteen years to the criminal justice profession, serving in various positions.
-Additionally, he is a Commissioned Officer in the U.S. Navy Reserve with over seventeen years of service.
-He currently lives in Red Wing with his two children and enjoys skiing, boating, camping, fishing, and other outdoor activities.
+Additionally, he is a Commissioned Officer in the U.S. Navy Reserve with over twenty years of service.
+He currently lives in Red Wing and enjoys skiing, boating, camping, fishing, and other outdoor activities.